Kylie Jenner Surpasses Mark Zuckerberg To Officially Become Youngest Self-Made Billionaire Ever

 We’re officially at ALL @ultabeauty stores across the country TODAY!
 Most stores open at 10am, with some stores opening at 9am or earlier, so check your local store times and head on over!! ????
 Post your pics from the stores today with #KylieXUltaBeauty and you could feature on our page!
 Happy shopping! ????

 Kylie herself also credits much of her brand’s success to various social media platforms.
-The reality TV star boasts 128 million followers on Instagram alone, as well as millions more through Snapchat, Facebook and Twitter.
+The reality TV star boasts 128 million followers on Instagram alone, as well as millions more through Snapchat, Facebook, and Twitter.

 “It’s the power of social media,” Kylie explained.
 “I had such a strong reach before I was able to start anything.”

-Kylie’s ability to connect with so many people through a simple social media post has been extremely beneficial to her partnership with Ulta, which has not spent any money on traditional marketing for the brand — something the company’s senior vice president of merchandising Tara Simon said is “unheard of.”
+Kylie’s ability to connect with so many people through a simple social media post has been extremely beneficial to her partnership with Ulta, which has not spent any money on traditional marketing for the brand, something the company’s senior vice president of merchandising, Tara Simon, said is “unheard of.”

 “[Jenner’s] ability to communicate with well over 120 million people in a snap has a lot of power,” Simon said.

 And while Kylie comes from a family that is certainly well off, she truly is the real deal.
-As previously reported by The Inquisitr, Jenner revealed to PAPER Magazine last month that her family cut her off at the young age of 15.
+As previously reported by The Inquisitr, Jenner revealed to Paper Magazine last month that her family cut her off at the young age of 15.

 “The self-made thing is true,” Kylie said.